Anomie: History

-Later in 1897, in his studies of suicide, Durkheim associated anomie to the influence of a lack of norms or norms that were too rigid.
-However, such normlessness or norm-rigidity was a symptom of anomie, caused by the lack of differential adaptation that would enable norms to evolve naturally due to self-regulation, either to develop norms where none existed or to change norms that had become rigid and obsolete.
-Durkheim found that Protestant communities have noticeably higher suicide rates than Catholic ones, and justified it with individualism and lack of social cohesion prevalent amongst Protestants, creating poorly integrated society and making Protestants less likely to develop close communal ties that would be crucial in times of hardship.
+Later in 1897, in his studies of suicide, Durkheim associated anomie with the influence of a lack of norms or norms that were too rigid.
+However, such normlessness or norm-rigidity was a symptom of anomie, caused by the lack of differential adaptation that would enable norms to evolve naturally through self-regulation, either to develop norms where none existed or to change norms that had become rigid and obsolete.
+Durkheim found that Protestant communities have noticeably higher suicide rates than Catholic ones, and justified it with individualism and lack of social cohesion prevalent amongst Protestants, creating a poorly integrated society and making Protestants less likely to develop close communal ties that would be crucial in times of hardship.
 Conversely, he states that the Catholic faith binds individuals together and builds strong social ties, decreasing the risk of suicide and alienation.
-In this, Durkheim argued that religion is much more important than culture in regards to anomic suicide.
+In this, Durkheim argued that religion is much more important than culture with regard to anomic suicide.
 This allowed Durkheim to successfully tie social cohesion to suicide rates:

 If the individual isolates himself, it is because the ties uniting him with others are slackened or broken, because society is not sufficiently integrated at the points where he is in contact with it.
 These gaps between one and another individual consciousness, estranging them from each other, are authentic results of the weakening of the social fabric.

-In 1938, Robert K. Merton linked anomie with deviance, arguing that the discontinuity between culture and structure have the dysfunctional consequence of leading to deviance within society.
+In 1938, Robert K. Merton linked anomie with deviance, arguing that the discontinuity between culture and structure has the dysfunctional consequence of leading to deviance within society.
 He described 5 types of deviance in terms of the acceptance or rejection of social goals and the institutionalized means of achieving them.

 Etymology

 The term anomie—"a reborrowing with French spelling of anomy"—comes from anomía (ἀνομία), namely the privative alpha prefix (a-, 'without'), and nomos (νόμος).
 The Greeks distinguished between nomos, and arché (ἀρχή).
-For example, a monarch is a single ruler but he may still be subject to, and not exempt from, the prevailing laws, i.e. nomos.
-In the original city state democracy, the majority rule was an aspect of arché because it was a rule-based, customary system, which may or may not make laws, i.e. nomos.
-Thus, the original meaning of anomie defined anything or anyone against or outside the law, or a condition where the current laws were not applied resulting in a state of illegitimacy or lawlessness.
+For example, a monarch is a single ruler but may still be subject to, and not exempt from, the prevailing laws, i.e., nomos.
+In the original city state democracy, majority rule was an aspect of arché because it was a rule-based, customary system that may or may not make laws, i.e., nomos.
+Thus, the original meaning of anomie defined anything or anyone against or outside the law, or a condition where the current laws were not applied, resulting in a state of illegitimacy or lawlessness.

 The contemporary English understanding of the word anomie can accept greater flexibility in the word "norm", and some have used the idea of normlessness to reflect a similar situation to the idea of anarchy.
-However, as used by Émile Durkheim and later theorists, anomie is a reaction against or a retreat from the regulatory social controls of society, and is a completely separate concept from anarchy, which consists of the absence of the roles of rulers and submitted.
+However, as used by Émile Durkheim and later theorists, anomie is a reaction against or a retreat from the regulatory social controls of society, and is a completely separate concept from anarchy, which consists of the absence of the roles of rulers and the ruled.